leftistsgorilla/Website-Code/moons-haunted.md

 ### Examples & Questions

-* You might Attune to see echoes of recent spirit activity. *Have any new ghosts been here?
+* You might **Attune** to see echoes of recent spirit activity. *Have any new ghosts been here?
 How can I find the spirit well that’s calling to them?
 What should I be worried about?*
-* You might Command a local barkeep to tell you what he knows about the secret meetings held in his back room. *What’s really going on here?
+* You might **Command** a local barkeep to tell you what he knows about the secret meetings held in his back room. *What’s really going on here?
 What’s he really feeling about this?
 Is he part of this secret group?*
-* You might Consort with a well-connected friend to learn secrets about an enemy, rival, or potential ally. *What do they intend to do?
+* You might **Consort** with a well-connected friend to learn secrets about an enemy, rival, or potential ally. *What do they intend to do?
 What might I suspect about their motives?
 How can I discover leverage to manipulate them?*
-* You might Hunt a courier across the city, to discover who’s receiving satchels of coin from a master duelsit. *Where does the package end up?
+* You might **Hunt** a courier across the city, to discover who’s receiving satchels of coin from a master duelsit. *Where does the package end up?
 How can I find out who signed for the package at City Hall?*
-* You might Study ancient and obscure books to discover an arcane secret. *How can I disable the runes of warding?
+* You might **Study** ancient and obscure books to discover an arcane secret. *How can I disable the runes of warding?
 Will anyone sense if they’re disabled?*
-* Or you might Study a person to read their intentions and feelings. *What are they really feeling?
+  * Instead, you might **Study** a person to read their intentions and feelings. *What are they really feeling?
 How could I get them to trust me?*
-* You might Survey a manor house to case it for a heist. *What’s a good point of infiltration?
+* You might **Survey** a manor house to case it for a heist. *What’s a good point of infiltration?
 What’s the danger here?*
-* Or you might Survey a charged situation when you meet another gang. *What’s really going on here?
+  * Instead, you might **Survey** a charged situation when you meet another gang. *What’s really going on here?
 Are they about to attack us?*
 * You might Sway a powerful lord at a party so he divulges his future plans. *What does he intend to do?
 How can I get him to think I might be a good partner in this venture?*
-* Or you might Sway his bodyguard to confide in you about recent events. *Where has he been lately?
+  * Instead, you might Sway his bodyguard to confide in you about recent events. *Where has he been lately?
 Who’s he been meeting with?*

 @TODO table p33